 Key Findings

-The results showed that participants who believed they had higher status reported significantly higher levels of happiness and life satisfaction compared to those who thought they had lower status.
+The results showed that participants who were told they had relatively higher status within the group reported significantly higher levels of happiness and life satisfaction compared to those who were told they had lower status.

 Specifically, those with high status had an average well-being score that was about 10% higher than those with low status.